mllwrl/darkModeSsuCourse/README.md

-# darkModeSsuCourse
-Dark theme for ssu course
+# Only for Chromium engine